UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 .. rst-class:: center mlarge

-| Values, Types, and Symbols
+| Values, Types, and Names
 |
 | Expressions and Statements